well2/PromptBuilder/frontend/README.md

 VITE_API_BASE_URL=http://localhost:5062/api
 ```

-Note: When building for production with Docker, this is set to `/` since the API is served from the same origin.
+Note: When building for production with Docker, this is set to `/api` since the API is served from the same origin with the `/api` prefix.

 5. Start the development server: